2022 Mazar-i-Sharif minivan bombings

 On 25 May 2022, three explosions hit a group of minivans in the Afghan city of Mazar-i-Sharif, Balkh Province.
 9 people were killed and 15 others wounded.

 Taliban authorities said that the terrorists responsible had placed IEDs inside the vehicles.
-The bombings are believed to have been directed at Afghan Shia passengers.
+All the victims were from the country's minority Shia Muslims, according to a police official.

 The Islamic State – Khorasan Province claimed responsibility via the Amaq News Agency.